 What is Whois?

-Whilst securing your domain name via 123-reg is one of the easiest and most important decisions you will make in building your project / business, there are a number of other considerations and responsibilities that come with your purchase.
+While securing your domain name via 123 Reg is one of the easiest and most important decisions you will make in building your project / business, there’s another major consideration that needs to take place before your purchase – that’s domain protection.

-That’s quite an understandable set of worries and matters that deserve suitable consideration.
-If keeping your personal information secret is important to you there is a simple solution via 123-reg that can protect your details and keep you them out of the clutches of those looking to abuse them.
-With 123-reg Domain Whois Privacy the issues is quickly, safely and professionally dealt with.
-Using 123-reg WhoIs Privacy means that rather than your private information being displayed, 123-reg Whois Privacy protected domains are listed with details of our secure forwarding partner who protect your personal information but allow others to contact you when necessary, such as offers to purchase a domain name from you.
+Our Domain Privacy service means that rather than your private information being displayed, protected domains are listed with details of our secure forwarding partner who protect your personal information but allow others to contact you when necessary, such as offers to purchase a domain name from you.

 However, we also go one step further in the domain protection arena, by offering enhanced paid-for services.

 ✓ Full Domain Protection: this service prevents hackers from stealing your domain or making any other unsanctioned changes and ensures you approve all vital changes to your domain – such as deletion or transfer – through two-factor authentication.

 ✓ Ultimate Domain Protection: this option features everything you get with the Full Domain Protection service, but also lets you hold on to your domain name for an extra 90 days in the event that your credit card or billing method expires.

 To find out more and to protect your domain on all fronts visit our Domain Ownership Protection pages.